 To help provisionally admitted baccalaureate students be successful, they will meet regularly throughout the semester with their academic coach.
 Additionally, Provisional Baccalaureate students will:

 - Enroll in the College Success Skills course (UNIV 100), followed by the First Year College Success course (UNIV 101) during their first term.
 In these courses, students develop an academic success plan as well as learn various study strategies to help them throughout their courses.
 The UNIV 100 course can be taken during the fall semester or the week prior to the start of the fall semester during the MVP Program.
-MVP registration for Fall 2016 has closed.
+MVP registration for Fall 2017 will open soon.

 - Limit enrollment to 12-15 credit hours per semester depending upon placement test scores and departmental recommendations.

 - Choose from a select list of courses that will give them the best chance for success in their first semester.

 Once students have attended CMU for a few semesters and demonstrated their ability to succeed in college level courses, they will have the opportunity to seamlessly transition to a Bachelor's degree program.
 Provisional Baccalaureate students can make this transition in one of the following ways: